JonathanWarrick/json-arel/README.md

-# ruby-json-sql
+# json-arel

-Represent SQL queries in JSON.
+Represent SQL expressions as JSON objects.
+Relies on the outstanding [rails/json-arel](https://github.com/rails/arel) library to do most of the heavy lifting.

+Also, the default is to encode the queries in the Postgres SQL dialect, but the library should support almost any dialect supported by Rails.

 ## Example